Heather Quinlan: Filmmaking

+Books and podcasts

-Quinlan began her career as an Acquisitions Editor for Sterling Publishing's children's book division, helping to launch their line of picture books and a successful middle-school biography series.
-In 2018 she was hired by Visible Ink Press to write a book on the history of pandemics, which coincided with the COVID-19 pandemic; Quinlan wrote the COVID-19 chapter during the beginning months of the pandemic.
-The resulting book became Plagues, Pandemics & Viruses: From the Plague of Athens to Covid-19, and was awarded 2021 Outstanding Reference Source by the American Library Association.
+In 2018, Quinlan was commissioned by Visible Ink Press to write a history of epidemics, coinciding with the early months of the COVID-19 pandemic.
+The resulting book, Plagues, Pandemics & Viruses: From the Plague of Athens to Covid-19, was published in 2020 and named an Outstanding Reference Source by the American Library Association in 2021.

 Quinlan also hosts the podcasts 86'd: A Podcast About the '86 Mets Film that Didn't Get Made and Cold Storage: The Life and Death of Tom Carvel.